This course provides a foundation in up-to-date methods for teaching Arabic.

 Mentor support is an important element in enabling participants to make maximum progress on the course.
 A mentor is an experienced teacher who will act as a ‘critical friend’.
 The role of the mentor is to provide, help, advice and encourage reflection, somebody with knowledge and experience to draw upon.
 We provide guidelines for mentors to assist them in carrying out their role.

-If you have specific questions about the course, contact Teachers' Centre.
+If you have specific questions about the course, please contact Teachers' Centre.

 How to Apply